evenmn/avbmc/README.md

 ![build docs](https://github.com/henriasv/molecular-builder/workflows/build%20docs/badge.svg) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # AVBMC
-Monte Carlo package for estimating the free energy and surface tension of water droplets of various sizes.
+Monte Carlo package for simulating systems of non-bonded particles.
+Open (uVT) and closed systems (NVT) are supported thought various move types, including translational moves and insertation/deletion moves (AVBMC).
+Additionally, a groups of particles can be inserted/removed, allowing non-bonded molecule to be inserted/removed.
 Code is written in C++.

 ## Prerequisites
 The code depends on several features that were introduced in C++11.
 GCC 4.8.1 or any later version needed.
-MPI (MPICH or OpenMPI) is needed for parallel processing.
+MPI is needed for parallel processing.
+Nightly runs on macOS and Linux is performed using MPICH and OpenMPI.

 ## Build and run
-There are two ways to build the code; with or without a parser.
+There are two ways to build the code; with or without an input file parser.

 ### With parser (recommended)
 Build with: